j3rinpaul/flutter_new/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## List View

+used to create ui just like a chat application whatsapp

+has
+-title (name | contacts)
+-subtitle (message)
+-leading(avatar|dp)
+-trailing (time)
+## Shared Preferences

+Seen the whatsapp that allows login once

+once it has been logged in the credientials are saved inside the phone

+that is called shared preferences

+## Navigator.of(context).push|pop

+used to push another page on top of the home page

+pop is used to remove the loaded page from the top of the home page